Rose Schneiderman: Early years

 Rose Schneiderman was born Rachel Rose Schneiderman on April 6, 1882, (Note: Listed as 1884 or 1886 in some sources.) the first of four children of a religious Jewish family, in the village of Sawin, 14 kilometers (9 miles) north of Chełm in Russian Poland.
 Her parents, Samuel and Deborah (Rothman) Schneiderman, worked in the sewing trades.
 Schneiderman first went to Hebrew school, normally reserved for boys, in Sawin, and then to a Russian public school in Chełm.
 In 1890 the family migrated to Manhattan's Lower East Side.
 Schneiderman's father died in the winter of 1892, leaving the family in poverty.
 Her mother worked as a seamstress, trying to keep the family together, but the financial strain forced her to put her children in a Jewish orphanage for some time.
-Schneiderman left school in 1895 after the sixth grade, although she would have liked to continue her education.
+Schneiderman left school in 1895 after the sixth grade, although she would have liked to have continued her education.
 She went to work, starting as a cashier in a department store and then in 1898 as a lining stitcher in a cap factory on the Lower East Side.
-In 1902 she and the rest of her family moved briefly to Montreal, where she developed an interest in both radical politics and trade unionism.
+In 1902 Schneiderman and the rest of her family moved briefly to Montreal, where she developed an interest in both radical politics and trade unionism.
 Her brother was communal worker, writer, and editor Harry Schneiderman.

-The main theme of many of her most impactful speeches was that it would not make that big of a difference if a woman got the ballot; however, women need to vote because they would be able to get protection through the laws.
+The main theme of many of Schneiderman's most impactful speeches was that it would not make that big of a difference if a woman got the vote; however, women needed to vote to be able to get protection through the laws.
 She knew that a woman physically being in office would not make a huge difference and chose to not hide that fact.
-Instead, she presented the idea of woman voting to change laws instead of making laws in the first place.
+Instead, Schneiderman presented the idea of women voting to change laws instead of making laws in the first place.
 This idea helped her gain traction and the number of people who supported her boomed.
-This gave her motivation and proved that she was doing something right.
+This gave Schneiderman motivation and proved that she was doing something right.